vmware-samples/vmware-blockchain-samples/vmbc-ethereum/permissioning/archive/integration-library/vmbc-ethers-extension/README.md

 ## VMware Blockchain Ethers Extension
+**Note: This is an archived integration library.
+It will not work with current version of VMBC.
+The read permissioning feature has been enhanced to a different form in the latest version of VMBC.**
 - This is an extension of ethers (https://github.com/ethers-io/ethers.js)
 - Usage in all aspects remains same, except there is an introduction of new Provider, `VmbcJsonRpcProvider`
 - `VmbcJsonRpcProvider` is an extension of `JsonRpcProvider`